 - To provide a general understanding of the concept of food preservation, processing and its historical background.
 Preservation using heat.
-Introduction to basic thermal processing. - Awareness regarding low temperature preservation, drying and dehydration - Know-how of Bio-preservatives comprising organic acids and antibiotics. - Basic understanding of advanced processing techniques with accent on principles, mechanism of action, equipments and impact on food attributes.
+Introduction to basic thermal processing. - Awareness regarding low-temperature preservation, drying and dehydration - Know-how of Bio-preservatives comprising organic acids and antibiotics. - Basic understanding of advanced processing techniques with accent on principles, mechanism of action, equipments and impact on food attributes.

 Introduction and Historical Development of Food Preservation.
-Preservation by heat; Principles of heat preservation, heat resistance of microorganisms and their spores.
-Thermal death time; Heat treatments-boiling, steam under pressure, pasteurization, canning; Heat penetration studies.
+Principles of heat preservation, Preservation by heat: boiling, steam under pressure, pasteurization, canning; Heat penetration studies, heat resistance of microorganisms and their spores.
+Thermal death time, D, z and F value, spoilage probability.